Build

 Defining the Output

-NOTE: When you specify annotations or labels, the output image will get pushed twice.
-The first push comes from the build strategy.
-Then, a follow-on update changes the image configuration to add the annotations and labels.
+Note: When you specify annotations, labels, or timestamp, the output image may get pushed twice, depending on the respective strategy.
+For example, strategies that push the image to the registry as part of their build step will lead to an additional push of the image in case image processing like labels is configured.
 If you have automation based on push events in your container registry, be aware of this behavior.

 For example, the user specifies a public registry: